MasterofMasters974/AirRefresher/README.md

   - Maintain 3 degree below indoor temperature locally
   - Maintain the temperature drop for at least 30 minutes
   - Use the least amont of water, with max allowed : 1L
+  - Maintain the -3°C within at least 50cm

 DESCRIPTION :